Reactive Dog Training Upper West Side

 We walk your dog’s actual UWS route — from your building door to your park entrance — and observe where breakdown happens in real time.
 We map the specific trigger points: the clustering spot at the Riverside 79th Street entrance, the blind corner at Columbus and 83rd, the elevator floor where your neighbor’s dog boards every morning.
 That map is the training plan.

 If in-building reactivity is part of the picture, we work it first — in your actual building.
 Elevator timing drills.
 Lobby entry and exit positioning.
 Hallway approach work in your pre-war stairwell or high-rise corridor.
-The goal is calm entry, calm transit, calm exit before we step onto the sidewalk.
+Calm entry, calm transit, calm exit before we step onto the sidewalk.

 We work the approach routes to Riverside Park and Central Park West at the specific distances and times where your dog begins to load.
 Real entrances.
 Real trigger density.
 Real timing — including peak hours when the morning cluster is largest and avoidance is least possible.
 We train in the hard moments, not around them.